Unsupervised Point Cloud Pre-Training via Contrasting and Clustering: Experiments

 \section{Experiments}

 In this section, we present the implementation details, the setup of pre-training and the downstream fine-tuning.
-Then, we explore the performance of the results for object classification, 3D part and semantic segmentation.
+Then, we explore the performance of the results for object classification and 3D part segmentation.